-Step 3 Attend the next available CE online (live webinar) Assessor Credential Training (hosted monthlyregister for the next one here).
-The Assessor Credential Training sessions are two-hour sessions to ensure data quality and continuous quality improvement, as well as reviewing how to conduct trauma-informed assessments, safety planning, and cultural and linguistic competency.
-These training sessions are scheduled once per month on a variable schedule.
+Step 3 Attend the next available CE online (live webinar) Refresher Training.
+The refresher training sessions are two-hour sessions to ensure data quality and continuous quality improvement, as well as

-Step 4 Following Appendix VIIII Training Checklist for New CE Assessors, CE Trainer must ensure the new Housing Assessor understands all components of the checklist.
+Step 4 Following Appendix VIIII Training Checklist for New CE Assessors, CE Liaison must ensure the new Housing Assessor understands all components of the checklist.
 Details on each section can be in addition, the following must also be covered;